 Leading the ensemble is Damian Chapa as Martin, a straight-laced character with a slightly skittish demeanour, who after spending an unexpected night in the company of a high class hooker (Annabel Schofield), becomes obsessed with tracking her down.
-For Chapa, he told me the film was an opportunity to break out of a mould in which he found himself following prominent roles in Under Siege (1992) and Street Fighter (1994).
+For Chapa, he admits that the picture was an opportunity to break out of a mould in which he found himself following prominent roles in Under Siege (1992) and Street Fighter (1994).

-“I knew the producers from a previous film, but I had to audition.
-I did love the script though, and I just really wanted the role!
+“I knew the producers from a previous film, but I had to audition,” remembers the leading lady.
+“I did love the script though, and I just really wanted the role!
 Also, the chance to play two characters AND do a Southern accent is a scary concept”.

 Although the script from author and University of Syracuse professor, Douglas Brode, was a draw to both Chapa and Schofield, the real thrill of the shoot was to go toe-to-toe with acting icons Dean Stockwell and Harry Dean Stanton.

 “Well, one of my favourite films is David Lynch’s Blue Velvet (1986),” Chapa explains, “So when I found out that Dean was going to be in it I just had to do the film.
 Harry too, he’s just so unusual!”.

 It’s an opinion that Schofield wholeheartedly agrees with:

 “It was an honour to work with Harry – one of my long-time acting idols.
 He’s a true character and working with him is one of my happiest memories from my career as an actress”.